Sheila-Ha/Social-Network-API/README.md

 ## Features
 - Mongo database
 - Logo
+- Demo
+- When user updates there username the username updates on their associated thoughts as well
+- Application deletes a user's associated thoughts when the user is deleted

 ## Challenges
- - Trying to not become confused my multiple files
+ - Trying not become confused with multiple files
  - Trying to correctly keep plural and singular names correct throughout files
  - Navigating through errors
+ - Hooking users to themselves as friends
+ - Testing in Insomnia and making sure you restarted it and grabbed the correct ID's

 ## Contributing